Owner's equity: formula, examples and how to grow it

 Add up everything your business owns (assets), then subtract everything you owe (liabilities).
 The remaining amount is your equity.

-When calculating owner's equity
+What to include when calculating owner's equity

 Getting an accurate figure means counting all assets and liabilities correctly.
+Here's what to include on each side of the equation.

 Assets to include:

-- accounts receivable: money customers owe you
+- Accounts receivable: money your customers owe you

-- intangible assets: intellectual property and recognised brand value
+- Intangible assets: intellectual property and recognised brand value

 Liabilities to include:

-- loans: money owed to lenders
+- Loans: money you owe to lenders

-- trade payables: amounts owed to suppliers
+- Trade payables: amounts you owe to suppliers

-- employee obligations: wages and benefits due
+- Employee obligations: wages and benefits due to staff

 Examples of owner's equity